-OK It’s that time of year where all the lazy journalist jump up and down about which vehicles are the “most stolen” according to AA Insurance claim statistics.
-Every year all the reports seem to over look that the AA tends to attract customers who are more conservative in their choice of wheels, let alone mention that there are actually other insurance companies out there!
+OK, It’s that time of year where all the lazy journalist jump up and down about which vehicles are the “Top 10 Stolen Car List” according to AA Insurance claim statistics.
+Every year all the reports seem to overlook that the AA tends to attract customers who are more conservative in their choice of wheels, let alone mention that there are actually other insurance companies out there!

 Here’s the AA list:

 Top 10 Stolen Cars (AA Insurance claims data 1 May 2010 – 30 April 2014)

 1. Honda Torneo